KFreon/KaelsKabbage/content/posts/2024-03-29-sql-performance-debugging-for-noobs/index.md

 ---
-title: "Sql Performance Debugging for noobs"
+title: "Sql Performance Debugging for Developers"
 date: 2024-03-29T19:38:45+10:00
-draft: true
 type: "post"
-slug: "sql-performance-debugging-for-noobs"
+slug: "sql-performance-debugging-for-developers"
 tags: ["sql", "perf"]
 ---

-Databases are magic black boxes that we developers just live with.
+Databases are magic black boxes that we developers use all the time, but rarely really understand.
 Sure, we *could* understand them, but:

 ![Ain't nobody got time for that!](http://www.quickmeme.com/img/94/94d74643939cd685a54ae8065ce91cd3f66a8aa727239585983bd879b07b2793.jpg)